MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 ## Constructing the collection

 To use the custom mapper that we have created, we need to pass it to the collection at construction time.
-We also need to pass the record definition that we created earlier, so that collections are created using the right schema.
+We also need to pass the record definition that we created earlier, so that collections are created in the data store using the right schema.
 One more setting that we have to set, is to use Qdrant's named vectors mode, since we have more than one vector.
 Without this mode switched on, only one vector is supported.